KurtBoehm/grex/ReadMe.md

 ## Future Work

-Currently, Grex only supports x86-64 processors (support for 32-bit x86 processors is not planned, as those are too old to be relevant in contemporaneous high-performance applications).
+Currently, Grex fully supports vectorization on x86-64 processors (support for 32-bit x86 processors is not planned, as those are too old to be relevant in contemporaneous high-performance applications) and partially supports vectorization on ARM64 usign NEON (support for 32-bit ARM processors is not planned).
-While support for ARM NEON is a medium-term goal, the main short-term goal is to support using Grex on platforms for which no vectorized backend is present (i.e. everything but x86-64 at the moment) by avoiding the inclusion of the platform-specific headers.
+On other platforms, the scalar backend can be used, which does not define any vector types but defines the generic operations (using `grex::ScalarTag`).

 ## Building